-Hamas says Israeli troops kill fighter on Gaza border
+Israeli troops mistakenly kill Hamas operative on Gaza border

-GAZA (Reuters) - Israel’s military said soldiers opened fire on Thursday after spotting two Palestinian gunmen near the Gaza border fence, and the Hamas militant group said one of its fighters was killed.
+“An initial inquiry suggests that a Hamas restraint operative arrived in the area of the security fence because of two Palestinians who were wandering in the area,” the Israeli military said in a statement.

-The last round of violence in the Gaza Strip and neighboring southern Israel was in May, with hundreds of Palestinian rocket attacks and Israeli air strikes over three days.
+“In retrospect, it appears that the IDF (Israel Defense Force) troops who arrived at the location misidentified the Hamas restraint operative to be an armed terrorist and fired as a result of this misunderstanding.
+The incident will be reviewed,” it said.

-The health ministry in Gaza, an enclave run by Hamas Islamists, said a 28-year-old Palestinian was shot and killed in Thursday’s incident near Beit Hanoun in the northern part of the territory.
+The last round of violence in the Gaza Strip and neighboring southern Israel was in May, with hundreds of Palestinian rocket attacks and Israeli air strikes over three days before a ceasefire was brokered.

-An Israeli military spokesman said troops observed two gunmen approaching the Israeli-built security fence and “fired in order to drive them away”.
+With an eye to avoiding broader confrontation, Hamas has occasionally deployed its men at the border to keep Palestinians away from the fence, where often violent anti-Israeli demonstrations that began in March 2018 have drawn lethal Israeli fire.

-In a statement, Hamas’s armed wing said Israeli forces deliberately targeted a fighter “on duty” near the border.
+In its statement on Thursday, Hamas’s armed wing said Israeli forces had deliberately targeted a fighter “on duty” near the border.

 “The occupation bears responsibility for the consequences of such a criminal act,” it said, referring to Israel.

-After May’s fighting, there was a ceasefire brokered by Qatar, Egypt and the United Nations.
+After the fighting in May, a ceasefire was brokered by Qatar, Egypt and the United Nations.

 But tensions have remained high, with Hamas accusing Israel of failing to abide by the terms - never publicly confirmed by Israeli leaders - of a truce deal to ease a blockade of Gaza.